 Again we are generalising here, but the most common form of treatment is hearing aids, which not only help you to simply hear better - but also to better understand your soundscape and greatly reduce the risks of developing dementia.

-Hearing loss is classified as sensorineural, conductive or mixed.
+Hearing loss is classified as sensorineural hearing loss, conductive hearing loss or mixed hearing loss.
 Here we breakdown each type of hearing loss:

 Sensorineural Hearing Loss: This type of hearing loss is due to the tiny hair cells in the inner ear being damaged.
-This can be linked to age-related hearing loss (also known as Presbyacausis) and noise-induced hearing loss – caused by long periods of exposure to loud noise.
+Sensorineural hearing loss can be linked to age-related hearing loss (also known as Presbyacausis) and noise-induced hearing loss – caused by long periods of exposure to loud noise.

 Conductive Hearing Loss: This type of hearing loss is when the ears’ ability to conduct sound from the outer ear through the middle ear into the inner ear is blocked or reduced.